 Trend #3 AI-Assisted UI (Subtle, Not “Chat Everywhere”)

-Artificial intelligence continues to reshape UI design in meaningful ways since recent years, especially in personalization and task support.
-Novicell’s trend report specifically highlights how advanced machine learning and AI are transforming interfaces into adaptive and proactive experiences.
+Artificial intelligence continues to reshape UI design in meaningful ways since recent years, especially in personalization and task support, with AI increasingly acting as invisible infrastructure inside SaaS products rather than being marketed as the headline feature.
+Novicell’s trend report specifically highlights how advanced machine learning and AI are transforming interfaces into adaptive and proactive experiences, and AI-driven personalization is quickly becoming a standard expectation.

 In 2026, subtle AI assistance boosts productivity without dominating the interface.